Some of the finest maple syrup Vermont has to offer comes from our mountainside sugar maple trees.

 At Green’s Sugarhouse it is our mission to produce the highest quality maple products at the fairest prices, produced using methods that keep the traditions of our ancestors alive.

 Green’s Sugarhouse is nestled in Finel Hollow, Poultney, Vermont, where our ancestors settled in 1774.
 Over the years, the tradition of maple sugaring has been passed down through our family for six generations.

 Richard Green has been around maple sugaring his entire life.
 Starting out as a young boy, working on his grandfather’s farm in Castleton, Vermont, he soon realized that he wanted to continue this family tradition.
 His first memory of maple sugaring as a kid, was riding on the back of a sap gathering sled being pulled by a small old bulldozer.
 He and his brother would drag their feet through the snow as the sled moved slowly along the sugaring roads, watching the sap being collected from buckets and dumped into the gathering tank.
 Rich loved being on the farm and by age 9, he spent every Easter break from school helping his grandfather make maple syrup.
 After college, while living in Charlotte, Vermont Rich and his wife Pam decided to build their own small sugarhouse.
 They tapped about 50 trees on the side of Mount Philo.

 In 1982, Rich and Pam moved to Rich’s mother’s family homestead in Poultney, Vermont.
-At the “Homestead” they started sugaring in the old family sugarhouse, about a half mile in the woods.
-The evaporator they used was 3′ by 10′ that Rich purchased from a old hermit in the Adirondack Mountain’s of New York State.
+At the “Homestead” they started sugaring in the old family sugarhouse, about a half mile into the woods.
+The evaporator they used was 3′ by 10′ that Rich purchased from an old hermit in the Adirondack Mountain’s of New York State.

 They used buckets to tap around 200 trees at first.
 Some of those trees Rich’s family had been tapping as far back as 200 years prior!